truthseekers/node-passing-errors/README.md

 Linux, Docker & Kubernetes, React.js, GraphQL, SQL, Mongo, Emacs & more.
 Anything tech.

 ## [Join our community by signing up for our newsletter!](https://truthseekers.io/latest-tutorials-signup/)

+### instructions

+npm install in ui/ and server/

+nodemon index.js (in server)

+npm start (in ui)

+open dev tools to see custom error message being logged in client (that is passed from the server). error displays in the App component.